wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 }
 ```

-The result of the signature is appropriate HTTP header - you are responsible for hooking up the header value in your request correctly.
+The result of the operation is appropriate HTTP header - you are responsible for hooking up the header value in your request correctly.
 The process with libraries like `OkHttp` goes like this:

 ```kotlin
 // Prepare the request builder